About Kaya Mawa

 - Beach holidays

-- The waters of Lake Malawi are implausibly clear, great for diving and especially snorkeling – which you can do straight from the golden beach of Kaya Mawa.
-This is one of our best spots for a relaxing beach holiday on the lake, and in a surprisingly remote place.
+- The waters of Lake Malawi are implausibly clear, great for diving and especially snorkelling – which you can do straight from Kaya Mawa's golden beach.
+This is one of the best spots for a relaxing beach holiday on the lake.

 - See ideas for Beach holidays in Malawi